 - This is an important area of the Town Council's engagement practises, especially if we are going to engage more positively with our audience and extend our reach. - Whatever is published must be of interest, relevant, reliable, consistent, secure and responsible. - As a general rule don't rush in.
 What we are saying will often be permanently published to the world and will often be impossible to take back. - Think about practicalities who is going to deliver the reliable and consistent social media content for Sedgefield Town Council, how much time will this take?
-The most important aspect of social media is momentum and designated publishers should be consistent in the delivery of news articles, upcoming events, community news and controlled publicity of the council's business.
+The most important aspect of social media is momentum and designated publishers should be consistent in the delivery of news articles, upcoming events, community news and controlled publicity of the council's business. - Be aware of safeguarding issues, it is everyone's business.
+If anyone has any concerns about other site users, this must be reported to the Town Clerk or Chair of the Council as a matter of urgency.

-Version: Adopted: Officer Responsible: Next Review: 5.0 12.12.22 Jane Ayre, Town Clerk December 2023
+Version: Adopted: Officer Responsible: Review Date: 6.0.
+11.12.23 Jane Ayre, Town Clerk November 2024